- Plesk for Linux

 - Plesk for Windows

-Unable to send an email with one of the following message:
+Unable to send an email from a Plesk server, the delivery fails with one of the following error messages:

 CONFIG_TEXT: 554-example.com (hostname) ESMTP Service not available